Privacy Policy

 7. AI and automated processing

 Where AI is used.
-Miaise uses artificial intelligence in two features of the practice tool:
+Miaise uses artificial intelligence in three features of the practice tool:

-- SOAP draft generation: A therapist may choose to record audio during or after a session.
+1. SOAP draft generation.
+A therapist may choose to record audio during or after a session.
 The audio is transcribed using AWS Transcribe Medical.
-The transcript is then sent to the Claude Sonnet 4.6 large language model, operated by Anthropic via AWS Bedrock, to generate a structured draft SOAP note (subjective, objective, assessment, plan).
+The transcript is then sent to the Claude Sonnet 4.6 large language model to generate a structured draft SOAP note (subjective, objective, assessment, plan).
 The therapist reviews, edits, and signs the final SOAP note.
 No SOAP note is filed without the therapist on the record as the responsible author.

-- Contraindication signaling: When intake responses are entered or updated, Miaise evaluates them against a rules-based contraindication catalog and applies an AI-assisted reading of free-text narrative fields.
+1. Contraindication signaling.
+When intake responses are entered or updated, Miaise evaluates them against a rules-based contraindication catalog and applies an AI-assisted reading of free-text narrative fields using Claude Sonnet 4.6.
 The therapist sees any flags surfaced by this evaluation and decides how to act on them.
 The system does not make clinical decisions or take autonomous action.

 Therapist on the record.
-For every AI-assisted artifact, Miaise records the model identifier, the generation timestamp, and the therapist's acceptance or sign-off.
+For every AI-assisted artifact, Miaise records the model identifier, the provider that served the inference, the generation timestamp, and the therapist's acceptance or sign-off.
 This record is part of the permanent session record.

-Training data posture.
+Training-data posture.
 Miaise does not contribute PHI or any Miaise user data to AI model training.
-AWS Bedrock and Google Cloud Vertex AI are configured with customer data not used for base model training, consistent with their respective BAA and service terms.
+AWS Bedrock and Google Cloud Vertex AI are configured under their HIPAA and enterprise terms in a mode where customer prompts and completions are not used for base model training, consistent with the BAAs and service terms governing each path.
 California AB 2013, effective January 1, 2026, requires transparency about training data for generative AI systems deployed to consumers.
-Miaise's AI features use third-party foundation models; training data disclosures for those models are published by their respective developers (Anthropic for Claude, Google for Vertex AI models).
+Miaise's AI features use third-party foundation models; training-data disclosures for those models are published by their respective developers (Anthropic for Claude, Google for Vertex-native models).

 No fully automated decisions.
 No Miaise AI feature makes a final decision that significantly affects a client without a therapist reviewing and acting on the output.
-Therapists may disable AI features in account settings.
+Therapists may disable AI features in account settings; the SOAP-draft feature in particular can be turned off, in which case session documentation falls back to manual entry.

 9. Your rights